Strategize for Change

 How does a movement move from a vision to achieving its goals?

 This visual representation identifies three discrete aspects of any strategy in pursuit of a goal for change - Building Awareness, Developing Allies, Applying Pressure.
-This is a visual representation only, no strategies are associated.
+This is a visual representation only(link is external), no strategies are associated.

 The other strategies in this section scaffold student examination of historical movements for change as well as support student planning and action to influence contemporary issues.